 World Nomads offers excellent comprehensive travel insurance options to travelers worldwide.
 I highly recommend them when you tour Banff from Vancouver.

 Luxurious Option for Vancouver to Banff Tour

-If you want a truly luxurious experience on your Vancouver to Banff tour, get on-board the famous Rocky Mountaineer!
+If you want a truly luxurious experience on your tours Vancouver to Banff, get on-board the famous Rocky Mountaineer!